hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - integrated solution: 1) Cisco <span style="color: #bb6600;">pxGrid</span>; 2) Cisco Rapid Threat Containment
   - ISE nodes for high availability: <span style="color: #bb6600;">primary and secondary Policy Administration Node (PAN)</span>
   - action to ensure that the addition of the ISE node will be successful when inputting the FQDN: <span style="color: #bb6600;">make the new Cisco ISE node a secondary PAN before registering it with the primary</span>

+- Identity Service Engine (ISE) - AAA
+  - web authentication scenarios: <span style="color: #bb6600;">Local Web Authentication (LWA) & Centralized Web Authentication (CWA)</span>
+  - Centralized Web Authentication (CWA) for wireless guest access not rediect to guest portal for authentication and authorization: <span style="color: #bb6600;">tag the guest portal in the CWA part of the Common Tasks section of the authorization profile</span> for the authorization policy line that the unauthenticated devices hit
+  - Endpoint Admission Control (EAC): access methods for authentication and authorization
+    - 802.1X port-based Authentication
+    - MAC Authentication Bypass (MAB)
+    - Web Authentication (WebAuth)
+  - Mobile Device Management (MDM)
+    - secure, monitor, manage, and support mobile devices deployed across mobile operators, service providers, and enterprises
+    - ISE functions with external MDM servers:
+      - Manages device <span style="color: #bb6600;">registration</span>
+      - Handles device <span style="color: #bb6600;">remediation</span>
+      - Augments endpoint
+    - corporate advantages: 1) <span style="color: #bb6600;">assest inventory</span> management; 2) <span style="color: #bb6600;">allowed application</span> management
+    - high level use cases
+      - device registration
+      - remediation - restricted access based on compliant state
+      - periodic <span style="color: #bb6600;">compliance check</span>
+      - ability of ISE admin to issue remote actions on devices; e.g., <span style="color: #bb6600;">remote wiping</span>
+      - ability for end user to leverage My Device Portal to manage personal devices, e.g., wipe, pin lock
+    - benefit of integrating ISE and MDM solution: <span style="color: #bb6600;">provide compliance checks for access to the network</span>
+  - ISE supplements Stealthwatch NetFlow-based behavioral threat detection data with contextual information such as user identity, user authorization level, device-type, and posture.
+  - config AAA of network access control for a new added switch and test the RADIUS authenticates to Cisco ISE but rejected
+    - command required: `ip radius source-interface`
+    - reason: <span style="color: #bb6600;">only requests originated from a configured NAS IP</span> are accepted by a RADIUS server
+  - Duo MFA integration w/ ISE for TACACS+ device administration w/ local/internal (ISE) users
+    - ISE forwards the TACACS+ authentication requests to the Duo Authentication proxy
+    - the proxy will then punt the requests back to ISE for local user authentication
+    - necessary for organizations that want to utilize the local user database on ISE and not relay on external identity sources such as Active Directory, LDAP, etc.
+    - success: the end user/admin will be send a "DUO Push"
+    - fail: stop and no "Duo Push" will occur
+    - config process
+      - install and config Duo authentication proxy
+      - config the identity store within ISE
+    - action to authenticate users using their account when they log into network devices by adding a Cisco DUO solution to the current TACACS+ deployment using Cisco ISE: <span style="color: #bb6600;">Install and configure the Cisco DUO Authentication Proxy and configure the identity source sequence within Cisco ISE</span>

+- Identity Service Engine (ISE) - Posture
+  - <span style="color: #bb6600;">posture policy</span>
+    - a collection of posture requirements
+    - associated with one or more identity groups and operating systems
+    - <span style="color: #bb6600;">posture agent</span>: an agent runs on the endpoint, like the AnyConnect ISE Posture Agentor, Network Admission Control (NAC) Age
+    - considerations: Conditions, Remediations, Requirements, Posture Policy, Client Provisioning and Access Policy
+      - conditions: a set of rule to define a compliant endpoint, inclusing include the installation of a firewall, anti-virus software, anti-malware, hotfixes, disk encryption and more
+      - remediations: the methods AnyConnect will handle endpoints that are <span style="color: #bb6600;">out of compliance</span>
+      - requirements: the immediate act steps taken by AnyConnect when an endpoint is out of compliance
+      - provisioning policy: determine the version of AnyConnect used and the compliant module installed during the provisioning progress (methods: URL-redirect and download or a provisioning URL)
+      - access policy: enable the posture policy and define that form of policy the endpoint will be subjected to if it is <span style="color: #bb6600;">compliant, non-compliant or requires provisioning</span> of AnyConnect
+    - states: compliant and <span style="color: #bb6600;">non-compliant</span>
+    - endpoint security provide overall security posture of an organization: detect and mitigate threats that the <span style="color: #bb6600;">perimeter security devices do not detect</span>
+    - benefit to ensure as an endpoint is compliant with a posture policy configured in ISE: verify that the endpoint has the <span style="color: #bb6600;">latest Microsoft security patches installed</span>
+    - <span style="color: #bb6600;">device compliance</span>
+      - validate if anti-virus software installed
+      - verification of the latest OS patches
+    - solution for posture check on MS Windows endpoint w/o MS17-010 patch:
+      - config a posture polict in ISE to <span style="color: #bb6600;">install the MS17-010 patch</span> before allowing access on the network
+      - config a posture policy in ISE to <span style="color: #bb6600;">check that an endpoint patch level</span> is met before allowing access on the network
+    - benefit of conducting device compliance checks: <span style="color: #bb6600;">validate if anti-virus software is installed</span>
+    - a benefit of performing device compliance: <span style="color: #bb6600;">verification of the latest OS patches</span>
+  - posture assessment requirements
+    - a set of compound conditions with an associated remediation action that can be linked with a role and an operating system
+    - all the clients connecting to your network must meet mandatory requirements during posture evaluation to become compliant on the network
+    - policy requirement types
+      - Mandator
+        - <span style="color: #bb6600;">must remediate</span> to meet the requirements within the time specified in the remediation timer settings
+        - move to <span style="color: #bb6600;">Non-Compliant</span> state if failed
+      - Optional: allow to skip the specified optional requirements and move to Compliant state
+      - Audit: for internal purposes and the agent does not prompt any message or input from end users
+    - conditions of an endpoint to be checked: <span style="color: #bb6600;">Windows service and Windows firewall</span>
+    - option to the client for remediation and requires the remediation within a certain timeframe: <span style="color: #bb6600;">Mandatory</span>

 - Identity Service Engine (ISE) - Endpoint Profiling